luketych/obsidian-digitalgarden-luketych/src/site/notes/cards/accountants-lbmg/index.md

-⍜ Accountants: I think talk to the accountant Brendan is recommending, and also my @Dad's accountant.
+I think talk to the accountant Brendan is recommending, and also my @Dad's accountant.
 Talking to my Dad's accountant will offer us the opportunity to do good cop - bad cop with her.

 For example, if she likes me then she will treat me Dad better.
 But I also want to have the opinion of the accountant than @Brendan knows since he might be more familiar with this stuff.
   □-> Should I let @Brendan introduce me to the accountant?
 It should be a very brief intro and not a money grab.
 So yes, I can just tell him to go ahead and introduce me.
 I can also get Dad to introduce me to his accountant as well.

  => Start keeping a list of questions to ask the accountant.
 This is something I can store in my digital garden and reference on a card.
     Some example questions to get started:
       - What are my options for minimizing tax?